Parental Leave Laws: State-by-State PFML Compliance Guide (2025)

 Florida

 Florida has no state-specific law for paid parental leave, meaning employees must rely on FMLA for 12 weeks of unpaid leave.
-Some public employers or private companies may offer paid leave as part of their benefits.
+Some public and private employers may offer paid leave as part of their benefits.

 Georgia